 - Theo’s Chocolate – Head into Theo’s for chocolate samplings and a tour of their chocolate factory.
 Book a tour here.
 Cost of the tour is $10.

 - Top Pot Donuts – I am obsessed with the chocolate cake donuts here.
 So good!

 Best Coffee in Seattle

 - Cafe Hagen – A Scandanavian-style cafe and bakery.
 Come here to enjoy their pastries, bread, and aromatic coffee beverages.
-They even sell house plants.
+They even sell houseplants and multiple locations around town.